jenniferli97/hartford-arrests/README.md

 # hartford-arrests

-## This repository contains code for a static map of Hartford arrests for white Americans between 2013 and 2016.
+## This repository contains code for a static map of all arrests in Owensboro, KY between 2015 and 2017.